vsbron/bronflix-2024-react/README.md

 - **Interactive Content**: The index page includes a variety of sections such as 'What's Hot?', 'Trending Shows', 'Trending Actors', and more, offering a dynamic browsing experience.
 Each section presents a carousel of movies, shows, and actors, offering users a variety of recommendations.
 - **Detailed Pages**: Each movie, show, and actor has its dedicated page with rich information, including posters, overviews, cast/crew, and similar recommendations.
 - **Seamless Navigation**: Users can click on items to navigate to their respective pages for more detailed information.
+- **User Authentication**: Users can sign up, log in, and access their personalized profile, enhancing their experience with saved preferences and recommendations.

 ### Search Functionality